 - VoIP System; Voice over Internet Protocol

-- On-Premises and Cloud Phone Systems
+- On-premises and Cloud Phone Systems

 Traditional Landline Systems

 Landlines, also known as PSTNs, are the longest-standing traditional phone systems and are gradually phasing out from business workplaces.
-These are analogue systems and are usually supported by local phone companies and service providers.
+These are analog systems and are usually supported by local phone companies and service providers.
 This limited utility is also one of the reasons for this system reaching the end of its lifecycle.
 Most companies are switching from these phone systems to VoIP systems due to their lack of compatibility with the newest communication technologies.

-The benefits of using the traditional landline systems are that everyone is comfortable with these devices, they provide a dedicated contact number for every user, and have stood the test of time so it is safe to say they are reliable.
+The benefits of using the traditional landline systems are that everyone is comfortable with these devices, they provide a dedicated contact number for every user and have stood the test of time so it is safe to say they are reliable.
 Landline communication is also a great communication alternative in the event of internet connections being crashed.

 Virtual Phone Systems